In this article...

 In this article, we discuss the benefits of using an LLC in your Iowa estate planning and answer the following questions: what is an LLC?, what are the benefits of using an LLC in estate planning?, how does a family LLC differ from a regular LLC?, how does a family LLC work?, and what can I use to fund my LLC?

-In this article, we discuss the benefits of using an LLC in your Iowa estate planning and answer the following questions:
+In this article, our Iowa business attorneys discuss the benefits of using an LLC in your Iowa estate planning and answer the following questions:

 - What is an LLC?